david-r-cushman/Dev-Portfolio/PowerShell-Scripting/Driver-Management/README.md

 ## 💼 Purpose

 Efficiently uninstall display driver packages from physical Windows devices using `devcon.exe` and PowerShell.
-Originally built for OS deployment scenarios with **Microsoft Endpoint Configuration Manager (ConfigMgr,MECM, SCCM)**, this tool enables streamlined driver management without manual
-`oem.inf` identification.
+I originally created this script while engineering a **Windows 7 → Windows 10 in‑place upgrade project**, managed through **Microsoft Configuration Manager (ConfigMgr, MECM, SCCM)**.

+At the time, Windows 7 was approaching end of support, and Windows 10 was the target platform.
+The in‑place upgrade process that I was engineering with ConfigMgr would fail if legacy display drivers were present.
+This script enabled streamlined driver management without manual `oem.inf` identification.
+By reliably and accurately automating the uninstall of display drivers before the upgrade, the process could continue successfully, **eliminating a major blocker in the enterprise OS migration.**

 ## 🔍 Why It Matters

-Driver cleanup can make or break OS upgrade stability.
-This script automates the uninstall of display driver packages by leveraging hardware IDs — eliminating tedious, error-prone manual steps and reducing upgrade failures.
+In‑place upgrades were sensitive to driver compatibility.
+Display drivers in particular caused the Windows 10 setup engine to error out and quit.
+This script automated the uninstall of display driver packages by leveraging hardware IDs, ensuring that upgrades proceeded smoothly without manual intervention.

+By embedding this into the **ConfigMgr in‑place upgrade task sequence**, I was able to significantly reduce upgrade failures, minimize technician effort, and improve overall deployment success rates, all under strict change‑management controls.

 ## 🛠 Features